 We are very fortunate to own a beautiful historic site that is warm, welcoming and interesting.
 It feels like a safe haven.
 We have listed buildings, trees and green space, a folly, views of a neighbouring medieval church and manor house, lots of sky and a glimpse of the sea.
 A great place to visit.

-A special place to call home and workplace.
+A special place to call a home and a workplace.